thisisiron/vision-token-calculator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License — see the `LICENSE` file for details.